 - Do not clean under the hood of your car.
 You may cause serious damage to your engine.

 The most important thing to remember while buying and using a power washer is safety.
-Even the best power washers for cars are dangerous.
 Even the slightest slip could cause significant damage.
 Before buying a power washer, make sure to research its features.
 Then see if those features suit your requirements.

 Store your power washer in a cool, dry place.
 Also, do not use it too frequently as you may end up causing damage to your car.
 Your power washer could be the best investment you ever make if you pick the right one.